ONDC-Official/ONDC-Mobile-Buyer-App/README.md

 ### Option 1: Using React-Native-Rename

-You can start by cloning this repository and using [react-native-rename](https://github.com/junedomingo/react-native-rename).
+You can start by cloning this repository and using [react-native-rename](https://github.com/junedomingo/react-native-rename) your rename the app and package name.
 In the current state of this project, it should give you no issues at all, just run the script, delete your node modules and reinstall them and you should be good to go.

 Keep in mind that this library can cause trouble if you are renaming a project that uses `Pods` on the iOS side.